 What is Emotional Intelligence?

 Emotional Intelligence is a concept we hear a lot about.
-But what do we mean by it?
-Is it an intelligence?
+Currently, it is very much an on-trend business buzzword.
+We’ve all heard it bounded around the office; ‘she’s got great emotional intelligence’, or ‘he really could do with acting with more emotional intelligence’.
+But, what do we mean by it?
+Is it intelligence?
 And, most importantly, why is it useful in business terms?
 Read on to find out more.

 Early Beginnings – The Ability Model

 Emotional Intelligence or EI has been around for at least the past half-century.
+In fact, the underlying concept can be traced back thousands of years to the Korean term, ‘nunchi’.
+The subtle ability to gauge and comprehend the moods and thoughts of others’.
 However, it wasn’t until the work of Psychologists Peter Salovey and John D Mayer in the early 1990s that it started to develop as a measure of intelligence.

 They Found Emotional Intelligence to Include how we do the Following: